 a.
 (U) A chronological file, commonly known as a chron file, is a temporary file of copies of documents in chronological order that are retained in addition to the originals filed in the subject or case files.
 For maximum utility, posts should cross-reference the subject file with these chronological copies.

 (1) (U) Every post should maintain a chron file of all incoming ALDAC telegrams on consular affairs as well as all current local SOPs.

-(3) (U) Individual consular officers may wish to keep their own chron files of unclassified items (cables, memos, letters, etc.) which they have drafted.
+(3) (U) You may wish to keep your own chron files of unclassified items (cables, memos, letters, etc.) which they have drafted.
 This practice is a useful reference tool at Employee Evaluation Report (EER) time.

 b.
 (U) Visa sections should maintain their own chron files, in addition to the chron files kept in post’s Central Records Unit.

 (U) Administrative files containing operational housekeeping records, such as management controls and consular fee records, operational reports on consular activities, personnel actions, etc., should be filed as Consular Management (CMGT) files rather than CVIS in many cases.